 [With regard to the statement that “these signs will follow those who believe:”] Such evidences were necessary in the first dawn of Christianity, to attract attention to the doctrine; but our Lord’s words do not mean that they were to be in perpetuity, as a continually recurring evidence of the truth of Christianity.

-Assessment of Mark 16:17-18: In their comments regarding this passage, a majority of the preceding Bible commentaries assert that the ability to perform miracles was applicable to early Christians only, albeit not to all early Christians, and none of these commentaries express the opinion that this scripture passage indicates that any Christians today can perform miracles.
+Assessment of Mark 16:17-18: In their comments regarding this scripture, a majority of the preceding Bible commentaries assert that the ability to perform miracles was applicable to early Christians only, albeit not to all early Christians, and none of these commentaries express the opinion that this scripture indicates that any Christians today can perform miracles.

-In John 14:12-14, Jesus asserts to His 12 disciples, “Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.
+In John 14:12-14, Jesus asserts to His inner circle of 12 disciples, “Most assuredly, I say to you, he who believes in Me, the works that I do he will do also; and greater works than these he will do, because I go to My Father.
 And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.
 If you ask anything in My name, I will do it.”

-[Jesus Christ declares that] “The works that I do, he [anyone who has faith in Jesus Christ] will do.”
+[Jesus Christ declares that] “The works that I do, he [anyone who has faith in Him] will do.”
 We must undoubtedly see this as including His miracles.
 So the Apostles are empowered to heal all who come to them, and Peter takes advantage of this power (Acts 3:6) as do the others (Acts 5:12).
 Because Peter and Paul are emphasised [sic] in Acts, it is often overlooked how widespread was the ministry of all the Apostles, but the same book makes clear the wide influence of their ministry, albeit in summarised [sic] form.
 Manifested healings through the Apostles and their delegates were an essential part of the witness of the early church.

 No one who lays claim to healing powers today could make a claim like this.
 Rather they have to regret how comparatively few are healed (they can never say that all who came to them were healed) although the less spiritual try to blame the failure on other’s lack of faith.
 But Jesus and the Apostles never had to make this excuse.
 If men had even a little faith, the faith to come, they were healed.
 The fact is that apart from the Apostles and a few chosen men, gifts of healing were severely restricted, both in the early church and now.